alfie-far/steady.zone/src/content/blog/ai-assisted-devops.md

 throughout the project lifecycle.

 Introducing Generative AI to your DevOps cycle can offer several benefits and further enhance efficiency and effectiveness.
-Starting from where it ends, in the Monitoring phase, your events, service loggs, alerts could be analysed to monitor performance, detect anomalies, and predict/ report potential issues before they become critical.
+Starting from where it ends, in the Monitoring phase, your events, service logs, alerts could be analysed to monitor performance, detect anomalies, and predict/ report potential issues before they become critical.
 In the same sense, there are lots of AI powered tools and services to assist your team during the Planning & Coding phase; for example your change management system or IDE acts as a great source of truth for prioritisation and addressing of detected issues, making it a valuable resource for an assisted coding experience